yn1323/jqFuwatto/README.md

 ## What is jqFuwatto?

+jqFuwatto is jQuery plugin, enables to move element, images, or blocks moves "Fuwatto".
 "Fuwatto" is Japanese onomatopoeia of "things moves fluffy".
-Plugin enables to move element, images, or blocks moves "Fuwatto".

 ---